-Management anticipates that these new standards, interpretations and amendments will be adopted in the consolidated financial statements in the period of initial application and adoption of these new standards, interpretations and amendments will not have any material impact on the consolidated financial statements of the Group in the period of initial application.
+Management anticipates that these new standards, interpretations and amendments will be adopted in the consolidated financial statements in the period of initial application.

 2.4 Business combination

 A business combination is the bringing together of separate entities or businesses into one reporting entity as a result of one entity, the acquirer, obtaining control of one or more other businesses.
 The acquisition method of accounting is used to account for business combinations.
 The consideration transferred for the acquisition is measured as the fair values of the assets given, equity interests issued and liabilities incurred or assumed at the date of the exchange.
 The consideration transferred includes the fair value of any asset or liability resulting from a contingent consideration arrangement.
 The acquisition related costs are expensed when incurred.
 Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination (net assets acquired in a business combination) are measured initially at their fair values at the acquisition date.
 Non-controlling interest in the subsidiary acquired is recognized at the non-controlling interest's proportionate share of the acquiree's net assets.